Skip to content

 Common Pitfalls to Avoid

-AI will encounter situations it can't handle.
-Plan for graceful degradation and continuous improvement.
+AI will encounter situations it cannot handle.
+Plan for graceful degradation rather than awkward failures.
+Establish clear fallback behaviors and continuously improve based on cases where the AI falls short.

 The Future of AI Support